Kolmogorov Modes and Linear Response of Jump-Diffusion Models: Introduction

+Jump-diffusion models have recently received significant attention, particularly in the context of {\it epidemiological modeling}---a need that was greatly amplified during the evolution of the COVID-19 pandemic \cite{Thanh2020,Kharrazi2021,Tesfay2021,Sabbar2024,Albani2024}.
+Beyond these compartmental models, spatially-extended systems driven by jump processes are also becoming increasingly relevant across various applications \cite{debussche2013dynamics,Lucarini2022NPG}.
+For instance, jump processes offer a flexible modeling tool that can replace non-smooth, discontinuous dynamics often represented by "if-then" conditions or thresholds in numerical models, leading to more mathematically tractable and computationally efficient simulations \cite{chen2024stochastic}.

-While response theory for systems driven by Gaussian noise is well-established, the theory for jump-diffusion models remains relatively underdeveloped.
+While response theory for systems driven by Gaussian noise is well-established, the theory for jump-diffusion models remains relatively underdeveloped; see though the recent work \cite{stubenrauch2024furutsu}.
 This work extends key concepts and tools of response theory to systems with non-Gaussian noise, particularly those with jump processes.
 Section \ref{Sec_thispaper} elaborates on this generalization.
 To better appreciate the latter, we provide below a brief overview of the FDT Green's function formalism for the leading-order response of stochastic systems driven by Gaussian white noise.